PhysixProject/physix-on-usb/README.md

 of building a bootable Physix Project OS on USB

-## build-iso.conf ##
-Add paths to the kernel, initrd, and squash filesstem to config file located at root of this repo.
-* If you have not built your kernel, see instructions below.
-* If you have not created your SquashFS image, see section below.

 ## Build ISO Image Process##
 0. Create SquashFS Image
 1. Comfig/compile kernel